Accessibility at Riveredge

 SOS!
 A Riveredge Naturalist has been cooped up in the Coop near Farm Pond and is looking for some curious folks to listen to all they’ve learned about the landscape around them.
 Explore seasonal nature objects (pelts, bones, stones, dried plants, seeds, or branches), check out an ID book for your hike, and bring your questions.

-– for children and tees of all ages accompanied by an adult
+Ages: For children and teens of all ages accompanied by an adult

-– meets at Riveredge the first Saturday of every month, March through November, 9:00 am – 11:00 am drop in any time
+Dates: Meets at Riveredge the first Saturday of the month, March through November, 9:00 am – 11:00 am, drop in any time

 Start your day with an early morning bird walk with Conservation Manager, Nathaniel Reinartz, to observe the amazing diversity of migrating birds that stop off to refuel at Riveredge’s hotspots before continuing on their journey north.
 Spring Bird Walks meet rain or shine.